-This week’s entry starts another round of the five elements of advancement – Asset Management, Retention, Marketing, Enrollment and Development.
+This week’s article starts another round of the five elements of advancement – Asset Management, Retention, Marketing, Enrollment and Development.
 It’s easy to remember the ARMED acronym those five elements create.
+Let’s kick it off with Marketing.

 Since summer is here for many schools, and just around the corner for a few others, let’s start off this round of 5 articles with marketing, answering the question, “How do we market our schools during the summer?”